The Virtual Universe

 The Curse of The Omen

 Rumours go that some films, such as The Poltergeist, Superman, and Rosemary’s Baby, have been cursed.
-Numerous accidents have occurred, causing people to believe that these films have a jinx.1 Not all of these arguments are particularly convincing, as accidents happen.
-They usually have no relation to a movie, even when several actors of the same cast have had bad luck.
-However, there is one noteworthy exception, the infamous curse of The Omen, the curse of curses in the film scene.
+Numerous accidents have occurred to related individuals, leading people to believe these films are jinxed.1 Not all of these arguments are particularly convincing.
+Accidents do happen.
+They usually have no relation to a movie, even when several actors from the same cast have had bad luck, a statistician might point out.
+There is one noteworthy exception in which statisticians might run into a credibility issue when making their usual argument.
+It is the infamous curse of The Omen.
+And so, a fellow named Danny Harkins wrote on Cracked.com: ‘No film in history has had worse luck than The Omen.
+Hell, nothing in history has had worse luck than The Omen.’2

-Danny Harkins wrote on Cracked.com: ‘No film in history has had worse luck than The Omen.
-Hell, nothing in history has had worse luck than The Omen.’2 The Omen came with billboards featuring a 666 logo inside the title and the uplifting slogan, ‘You have been warned.
+The Omen came with billboards featuring a 666 logo inside the title and the uplifting slogan, ‘You have been warned.
 If something frightening happens to you today, think about it.
 It may be The Omen.’
-And the cheery notice, ‘Good morning, you are one day closer to the end of the world,’ and a conclusion stating, ‘Remember, you have been warned.’
+Added to that comes the cheery notice, ‘Good morning, you are one day closer to the end of the world,’ and a conclusion, ‘Remember, you have been warned.’
+As we are many days closer to the end of the world, this is yet another warning.

 In the script of The Omen, the wife of the American ambassador to Italy gave birth to a son.
 The child died almost immediately.
 A priest then convinced him to switch his son with an orphan without telling his wife.
 Mysterious events soon started to haunt them.
 The child turned out to be the Antichrist.
 The Omen was first released on 6 June 1976 (6/6), also the anniversary of D-Day.
 The date refers to the number 666, as the last digit of 1976 is also a 6.
 The film’s length is 111 minutes, thus a triple-digit number like 666.
+And so, they were literally asking for it.
+Please, please, please, curse me!

 A plane hired by the studio to take aerial shots was switched at the last moment by the airline.
 The people who took the original aeroplane were all killed when it crashed on take-off.
 That is, again, incredible luck, but if you think there is a curse in operation, it is eerie nonetheless.
 An animal handler who worked on the film set died two weeks after working on the film when he was eaten alive by a large feline, possibly a tiger.1

-That caught my attention.
+And it caught my attention.
 Road signs in the Netherlands don’t give distances in fractions of kilometres.
 Only kilometre markers come with fractions.
 Near Raalte is a junction where Route N348 to Ommen meets Route N35, connecting to Enschede via Nijverdal.
 This location corresponds with kilometre marker 66.6 on Route N348.
-I am familiar with the area because I lived nearby, in Nijverdal, as a child.
-Road signs indicating the direction to Ommen are near this Anti-Christ marker, which I first noticed after returning from a funeral.
-It appeared to me that this junction should be the site of the crash.
+Road signs indicating the direction to Ommen are near this evil marker.
+I am familiar with the area because I lived nearby, in Nijverdal, as a child, but not with the road itself.
+We lived in the south of Nijverdal, so if we had to go to Deventer, there were shorter routes from there.

 Route N348 from Arnhem to Ommen